There are many ways to format rating scales. Recently we have explored

 Sliders vs. Numbers Experiment

-Because our primary interest is how variation in item format affects measurement of the user experience, we set up a Greco-Latin experimental design to support a within-subjects comparison of UMUX-Lite ratings of a variety of streaming entertainment services (Netflix, HBO Now, Amazon Prime Video, Hulu, and Disney+).
+Because our primary interest is how variation in item format affects measurement of the user experience, we set up a Greco-Latin experimental design to support a within-subjects comparison of UMUX-Lite ratings of a variety of streaming entertainment services (Netflix, HBO Now, Amazon Prime Video, Hulu, and Disney+ — for more information see our article and downloadable report).
 Specifically, 335 participants from a US panel agency rated the streaming entertainment services from May through June 2020, and out of this larger sample, 180 participants provided ratings with numeric and slider scales.

 With this experimental design, there were three independent variables: